Certified Public Accountant Act

 (Circumstances Prohibited in the Performance of Attestation of Financial Reports or Other Financial Information)

-None of the following circumstances may apply to a CPA who accepts an engagement to perform attestation of financial reports or other financial information.
+A CPA who accepts an engagement to perform attestation of financial reports or other financial information may not engage in any of the following conduct:

 1. Knowing that an audited entity's financial report or other financial information is directly prejudicial to the interests of an interested party, and concealing such circumstance or issuing a false or improper attestation report.

-2. The CPA, because of failure to exercise due professional care, fails to point out that a financial report or other financial information provided by a client or audited entity has not been prepared in accordance with laws and regulations or generally accepted accounting principles or practices.
+2. The CPA, because of failure to exercise due professional care, fails to point out that a financial report or other financial information provided by a client or audited entity has not been prepared in accordance with laws and regulations or generally accepted accounting principles or practices, thereby causing people to misunderstand matters of material significance.

 3. The CPA fails to abide by applicable laws and regulations or generally accepted auditing standards, thereby issuing a false or improper attestation report on a financial report or other financial information that contains material falsehoods or errors.